thaetim/Minimal-Tools/README.md

             Run, "path\to\your\pythonw.exe" "path\to\your\tasklist.py"
         return

 3. Run the script.
-Now the script will listen for the key combination specified in the .ahk script, and if so execute the `tasklist.py`
+Now the script will listen for the key combination specified in the *.ahk* script, and if so execute the `tasklist.py`.

 I recommend also adding the *.ahk* script to Windows' autostart:
 1. WIN + R